-The Division of Developmental Disabilities (DDD) administers Medicaid home and community-based services (HCBS) waivers to help eligible people live, work, and access their community as independently as possible.
-The developmental disabilities (DD) waivers may be referred to as DD services.
+The Division of Developmental Disabilities oversees a system of services and supports to help eligible people live, work, and access their community as independently as possible.
+These services are also referred to as Developmental Disabilities (DD) services.
 DD services include employment, residential, and other services designed to help the person live independently and access their community.
 Services may be provided by agency providers or independent providers, or by a combination of the two types.

-Eligibility: To be eligible for DD services, a person must meet the definition of developmental disability as defined in Nebraska Revised Statute 83-1205: "Developmental disability shall mean a severe, chronic disability, including an intellectual disability, other than mental illness which:
+Eligibility: To be eligible for DD services, a person must meet the definition of developmental disability, as defined in Nebraska Revised Statute 83-1205: "Developmental disability shall mean a severe, chronic disability, including an intellectual disability, other than mental illness which:

-- Is attributable to a mental or physical impairment unless the impairment is solely attributable to a severe emotional disturbance or persistent mental illness; - 2) Is manifested before the age of twenty-two years; - 3) Is likely to continue indefinitely; - 4) Results in substantial functional limitations in one of each of the following areas of adaptive functioning: - a) Conceptual skills, including language, literacy, money, time, number concepts, and self-direction; - Social skills, including interpersonal skills, social responsibility, self-esteem, gullibility, wariness, social problem solving, and the ability to follow laws and rules and to avoid being victimized; and - Practical skills, including activities of daily living, personal care, occupational skills, healthcare, mobility, and the capacity for independent living; and - 5) Reflects the individual's need for a combination and sequence of special, interdisciplinary, or generic services, individualized supports, or other forms of assistance that are of lifelong or extended duration and are individually planned and coordinated."
+- Is attributable to a mental or physical impairment unless the impairment is solely attributable to a severe emotional disturbance or persistent mental illness; - 2) Is manifested before the age of twenty-two years; - 3) Is likely to continue indefinitely; - 4) Results in substantial functional limitations in one of each of the following areas of adaptive functioning: - a) Conceptual skills, including language, literacy, money, time, number concepts, and self-direction; - b) Socialskills, including interpersonalskills, social responsibility, self-esteem, gullibility, wariness, social problem solving, and the ability to follow laws and rules and to avoid being victimized; and

+- c) Practical skills, including activities of daily living, personal care, occupational skills, healthcare, mobility, and the capacity for independent living; and - 5) Reflects the individual's need for a combination and sequence of special, interdisciplinary, or generic services, individualized supports, or other forms of assistance that are of lifelong or extended duration and are individually planned and coordinated."

-Anyone who is potentially eligible for services through DDD is encouraged to apply.
+Anyone who is potentially eligible for services through DHHS-DD is Note: encouraged to apply.
 Due to limited funding for these services, people are encouraged to apply early!

 DD Services Application: Application for DD services may be made online at ACCESSNebraska.
-The online application includes consent to release information so that DDD can gather supporting documents.
-The DDD website has a document that walks through the online application with screenshots of every step.
+The online application includes consent to release information so that DHHS-DD can gather supporting documents.
+The DHHS-DD website has a document that walks through the online application with screenshots of every step.
 Or, you may request a paper application in person at any DHHS office or by calling toll-free.
-The paper application can be used to apply for any or all of the Medicaid HCBS waivers.
-Contact information is provided on the DDD website and in the DD Services Eligibility brochure.
+Contact information is provided on the DHHS-DD website and in the DD Services Eligibility brochure (see FYI).

-Once DDD receives an application, an employee will call to begin the process of gathering appropriate documents.
+Once DHHS-DD receives an application, an employee will call to begin the process of gathering appropriate documents.
 Required documentation may include, but is not limited to:

-- Current developmental disability diagnosis, with onset prior to age 22, completed by a licensed psychologist or medical doctor operating in the scope of their practice. - Assessments for intellectual or adaptive behavioral functioning which affected the applicant's ability to carry out activities of daily living skills. - School reports: - All Multidisciplinary Team (MDT) reports - Most recent Individualized Education Program (IEP).
+- Current developmental disability diagnosis, with onset prior to age 22, completed by a licensed psychologist or medical doctor operating in the scope of his/her practice. - Assessments for intellectual or adaptive behavioral functioning which affected the applicant's ability to carry out activities of daily living skills. - School reports: - All Multi-Disciplinary Team (MDT) reports - Most recent Individualized Education Program (IEP).

-DDD has 90 days to decide on eligibility, but this decision is usually made within 14 days of receiving the application and all necessary supporting documents.
-A Notice of Decision will be sent to the applicant, stating whether they are eligible for DD services.
+DHHS-DD has 90 days to decide on eligibility, but this decision is usually made within 14 days of receiving the application and all necessary supporting documents.
+A Notice of Decision will be sent to the applicant, stating whether he/she is eligible for DD services.

-In addition to applying for DD services, a person must also apply for and accept all benefits for which they may be eligible.
+In addition to applying for DD services, a person must also apply for and accept all benefits for which he/she may be eligible.
 One of these benefits is Medicaid.
-Medicaid provides a federal match to state funding, which allows DDD to fund more eligible people.
+Medicaid provides a federal match to state funding, which allows DHHS-DD to fund more eligible people.
 For adults (age 19 and over), parental income is not counted.
 An adult Medicaid applicant is considered a "household of one" even if they live with their parents.
 For more information about Medicaid, see Chapter 1 of this guide.